JoyMitra/apps-4-vet-med/bse-a4vm/android/README.md

 All tests should pass with the message that Build was successful.

 If you do not have a device then you will need to start an emulator.
-You can use of the following two methods:
+You can use one of the following two methods:

 1.  use the AVD manager under tools in Android Studio
 2. If you have to use the command line then first create the avd by calling ` android create avd -n <name> -t <targetID>`, where targetID is the API level you need.
 You can then start the emulator by calling `emulator avd name`.